emberjs/rfcs/text/0000-editions.md

 It may sound scary to hear that Ember is sometimes "incoherent"!
 But incoherence, in this context, is not bad or undesirable.
 It's simply a by-product of how Ember achieves stability without stagnation, by landing features incrementally.

 Editions touch several parts of the Ember ecosystem, and generally tie together a set of incremental changes with a unifying theme.
 Most of these changes should come from existing community processes (i.e. RFCs), with editions serving as a higher level conceptual grouping.

+### Proposing an Edition

+Typically, a new edition will first be proposed as part of the annual Roadmap RFC process (though note that editions are not required to follow a regular cadence, annual or otherwise).
+At this point, the details of the proposed edition should be considered tenative and "non-binding."
+Roadmaps are intended to be a statement of intent, not a guarantee.

+As a cohesive set of new features take shape, an Edition RFC for the proposed new edition will be submitted.

 ### Proposing Editions
 Each edition is proposed via a RFC, which should describe in detail important changes to the programming model, and how to communicate those changes to Ember users.
 An edition RFC should also include the proposed edition name, as well as any changes in how we talk about and market Ember.